galopago/misistemita/b-screw-terminal-wire-connectors/b04/README.md

 ## Usage example 1

 Consolidation of two power signal trio (line, neutral & ground) into a single connection point for easy commissioning & maintenance.
-Useful for thicker cables and higher power than the managed for the 3.5mm screw terminals
+Useful for thicker cables and higher power than the managed for the screw terminals with 3.5 mm pitch

 Single connection point|Single point close-up|Power wires connected|Board fixed to enclosure|
 -----------------------|---------------------|---------------------|------------------------|